-Hauora Māori Scholarships provide financial assistance to students who are undertaking or completing a course (level seven or above) in health and disability studies that has been accredited by the New Zealand Qualifications Authority (NZQA).
+Hauora Māori Scholarships provide financial assistance to students who are undertaking or completing a course (level seven or above) or health care worker training (at a recognised tertiary provider) in health and disability studies that has been accredited by the New Zealand Qualifications Authority (NZQA).

 The scholarships are open to any person who: